Crossmint/fintech-solana-wallets-expo-quickstart/README.md

    b.
 To authenticate requests from your app, whitelist the app domain by selecting "Mobile" under "App type" and entering your iOS bundle ID and Android package name from `app.json` (by default this quickstart uses "com.crossmint.fintech.solana.wallets").

+   c.
+Select all the scopes for wallets and users.

 5. Add the API key to the `.env` file.

 ```bash